wrzasa/rbsim/README.md

 Communication between processes located on different nodes requires a route defined between the nodes.
-If there is more then one route between nodes, random one is selected.
-A node can communicate with itself without any route defined and without travesrsing any `net` segemtns
+If there is more then one route between a pair of nodes, random one is selected.
+A node can communicate with itself without any route defined and without traversing any `net` segemtns

 ### Mapping of Application to Resources